-Category I Institutional Investors Category II Non- Institutional Investors Category III High Net- worth Individual, ("HNIs"), Investors Category IV Retail Individual Investors Public financial institutions, scheduled commercial banks, Indian multilateral and bilateral development financial institution which are authorised to invest in the NCDs; Provident funds, pension funds with a minimum corpus of ₹2,500 lakhs, superannuation funds and gratuity funds, which are authorised to invest in the NCDs; Alternative Investment Funds, subject to investment conditions applicable Companies within the meaning of section 2(20) of the Companies Act, 2013; Statutory Bodies/ Corporations and Societies registered under the applicable laws in India and authorised to invest in the NCDs; Co-operative banks and regional rural banks Public/private charitable/ religious trusts which are authorised to invest in the NCDs; Scientific and/or industrial research Resident Indian individuals or Hindu Undivided Families through the Karta applying for an amount aggregating to above ₹10 lakhs across all series of NCDs in Issue • Resident Indian individuals or Hindu Undivided Families through the Karta applying for an amount aggregating up to and including ₹10 lakhs across all series of NCDs in Issue and shall include Retail Individual Investors, who have submitted bid for an amount not more than ₹500,000 in any of the bidding options in the Issue (including HUFs applying through their Karta and does not include NRIs) though UPI Mechanism.
+Category I Institutional Investors Category II Non- Institutional Investors Category III High Net- worth Individual, ("HNIs"), Investors Category IV Retail Individual Investors Public financial institutions, scheduled commercial banks, Indian multilateral and bilateral development financial institution which are authorised to invest in the NCDs; Provident funds, pension funds with a minimum corpus of ₹2,500 lakhs, superannuation funds and gratuity funds, which are authorised to invest in the NCDs; Alternative Investment Funds, subject to investment conditions applicable Corporations and Societies registered under the applicable laws in India and authorised to invest in the NCDs; Resident Indian individuals or Hindu Undivided Families through the Karta applying for an amount aggregating to above ₹10 lakhs across all series of NCDs in Issue Resident Indian individuals or Hindu Undivided Families through the Karta applying for an amount aggregating up to and including ₹10 lakhs across all series of NCDs in Issue and shall include Retail Individual Investors, who have submitted bid for an amount not more than ₹500,000 in any of the bidding options in the Issue (including HUFs applying through their Karta and does not include NRIs) though UPI Mechanism.

-Category I Institutional Category II Non- Category III High Net- Category IV Retail Investors Institutional Investors worth Individual, ("HNIs"), Investors Individual Investors to them under the Securities and Exchange Board of India (Alternative Investment Funds) Regulations, 2012; • Mutual Funds registered with SEBI • Resident Venture Capital Funds registered with SEBI; • Insurance Companies registered with IRDA; • State industrial development corporations; • Insurance funds set up and managed by the army, navy, or air force of the Union of India; • Insurance funds set up and managed by the Department of Posts, the Union of India; • Systemically Important Non-Banking Financial Company, a nonbanking financial company registered with the Reserve Bank of India and having a net-worth of more than ₹50,000 lakhs on as per the last audited financial statements; • National Investment Fund set up by resolution no. F. No. 2/3/2005-DDII dated November 23, 2005 of the Government of India published in the Gazette of India. organisations, which are authorised to invest in the NCDs; Partnership firms in the name of the partners; Limited liability partnerships formed and registered under the provisions of the Limited Liability Partnership Act, 2008 (No. 6 of 2009); Association of Persons; and Any other incorporated and/ or unincorporated body of persons.
-(HNIS), Investors
+Category I Institutional Category II Non- Category III High Net- Category IV Retail

+Investors Institutional Investors worth Individual, Individual Investors

+("HNIs"), Investors

+to them under the organisations, which

+Securities and are authorised to

+Exchange Board of invest in the NCDs;

+India (Alternative Investment Funds) • Partnership firms in

+Investment Funds) Regulations, 2012; the name of the

+Mutual Funds partners;

+• registered with SEBI • Limited liability partnerships formed

+Resident Venture and registered under

+Capital Funds the provisions of the

+registered with SEBI; Limited Liability

+Insurance Companies Partnership Act, 2008

+registered with IRDA; (No. 6 of 2009);

+• State industrial Association of

+development Persons; and

+corporations; • Any other

+• Insurance funds set up incorporated and/ or

+and managed by the unincorporated body

+army, navy, or air of persons.

+force of the Union of

+India;

+• Insurance funds set up

+and managed by the

+Department of Posts,

+the Union of India;

+• Systemically

+Important Non-

+Banking Financial

+Company, a nonbanking financial

+company registered

+with the Reserve Bank

+of India and having a

+net-worth of more

+than ₹50,000 lakhs on

+as per the last audited

+financial statements;

+• National Investment

+Fund set up by

+resolution no. F. No.

+2/3/2005-DDII dated

+November 23, 2005 of

+the Government of

+India published in the

+Gazette of India.